artur094/sales-taxes-problem/README.md

 #### Lib Structure
 The library contains different files, one for each class generated to solve the problem.
-- **orders.py**: Handle the selected products in the basket of a customer.
+- **orders.py**: Handles the selected products in the basket of a customer.
 It is possible to add *products* for each order and retrieve the total price and taxes that the customer has to pay in order to buy these products.
-- **parser.py**: Parse the input file and generated a order with all products in the file.
+- **parser.py**: Parses the input file and generates an order with all products in the file.

-- **product.py**: Handle one single type of product.
+- **product.py**: Handles one single type of product.

-- **categories.py**: Define the categories of products.
+- **categories.py**: Defines the categories of products.
 Taxes are computed based on the product category.

 - **taxescalculator.py**: Based on the input, it returns the taxes rounded to 2 decimals.
 It is possible to compute the importation taxes, category taxes or the sum of both taxes.

 ## How to Run
 There are 2 ways to run the code:
-- *Hardcoded cases*: The main script runs these cases if both the input file and the categories file are not specified.
+- *Hardcoded cases*: The main script runs these cases if both the input filename and the categories filename are not specified.
 It just run the test cases defined before.
 ```
 python3 app.py
 ```
 - *Input cases*: It is required to specify the input filename and the categories filename.
 ```
-python3 app.py --input <*input filename*> --categories <*categories filename*>
+python3 app.py --input <input filename> --categories <categories filename>
 ```

 ## Tests